shawngraham/dhcu-source/content/portfolio/schedule.md

 <!--more-->

+Tory Building, rm 213.
+11.35-2.35 am

-_Because our class meets irregularly on a Monday, various holidays and long weekends mean that we could go for quite some time before seeing one another.
-To mitigate this, our first in-person meeting will not happen until **October 2nd**, though you will have work to do before that meeting.
-I also expect that you will make use of our chat space in Slack during the intervals._
+Because our class meets **irregularly** on a Tuesday, our first in-person meeting will not happen until **October 1st**, though you will have work to do before that meeting.
+I also expect that you will make use of our chat space in Slack during the intervals.

 I would like to meet with you individually before we meet as a group.
 Please email me at shawn dot graham at carleton dot ca to make an appointment.